davidtran641/Markdown-cheetsheet/Readme.md

 Use `>` before paragraph to make a block quote

 ```
->"This is a block qoutes.
-This is a block qoutes.
-This is a block qoutes.
-This is a block qoutes.
-This is a block qoutes. "
+>"This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes."
 ```

->"This is a block qoutes.
-This is a block qoutes.
-This is a block qoutes.
-This is a block qoutes.
-This is a block qoutes. "
+>"This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes.
+This is a block quotes."

 ## List
 ### Unordered list